nadvolod/js-code/web-testing-2022/README.md

 ✅ Visual testing w/ Cypress 10 and Happo.io

-✅ CICD with Github Actions
+✅ Performance and accessibility testing

 😉 And maybe more...